Top HR Metrics to Prioritize This Year

 With more teams adopting AI to support sourcing, screening, and forecasting, expect to see new recruiting metrics emerge around AI-assisted hiring outcomes.

-Retention is about more than turnover rates.
-It’s about understanding why people stay, why they leave, and how engaged they are while they’re with you.
+Employee retention is about more than turnover rates.
+It’s about understanding why people stay, why they leave, and how engaged they are in their work.
 Focus on:

 • Voluntary turnover rate: Measures the percentage of employees who choose to leave.
 High voluntary turnover can indicate cultural or leadership challenges.